-The possession, use, or distribution of illegal drugs or other controlled substances is a violation of the law.
-The College has chosen to take a strong stand against the use of controlled substances because of the significant risks that students assume when deciding to use them.
-Many of these substances are physically or psychologically addicting; the composition of “street’’ drugs can never be determined by the user and is often dangerous; strictly enforced laws and policies can lead to serious consequences for even the experimenter or occasional user.
-For example, jail sentences may be imposed, fines may be levied, and one’s status with the College, as well as future employment opportunities, may be jeopardized.
-The negative personal consequences that can happen to a student far outweigh any brief exhilaration or escape.
-The College strongly believes that any use of controlled substances is antithetical to the growth and development of students and contrary to the mission of Whitman College.
+The possession, use or distribution of illegal drugs or other controlled substances is a violation of the law.
+The college has chosen to take a strong stand against the use of controlled substances because of the significant risks that are present when deciding to use them.
+Many of these substances are physically or psychologically addicting; the composition or potential for lethality of “street’’ drugs can never be determined by the user and is often dangerous; strictly enforced laws and policies can lead to serious consequences for even the experimentation or occasional user.
+For example, the courts may impose jail sentences and/or, fines and such actions and consequences may jeopardize one’s status with the college, as well as future employment opportunities.
+The college strongly believes that any use of controlled substances is antithetical to the growth and development of students and contrary to the mission of Whitman College.

-The College recognizes that substance use and abuse can cause serious problems for students and will intervene when appropriate.
+Substance use and abuse can cause serious problems for students and the college will intervene when appropriate.
 Current information and personal assistance is available from the Health Center.
-Personal counseling and referral to community resources are available in the Counseling Center and the Health Center, 11 Merriam St., (509) 527-5281.
+Personal counseling and referral to community resources are available in the Counseling Center and the Health Center, 11 Merriam Street, 509-527-5281.

 Regulations Concerning Drugs

-It is a violation of college policy to use, possess, or distribute any illegal drug or controlled substance including marijuana.
-Any student choosing to violate this policy, or the laws of the State of Washington, should be prepared to accept the consequences of their decision.
-The College reserves the right to pursue legal and/or its own judicial action should students violate the law or this policy.
-Whitman College may apply disciplinary procedures to students who abuse drugs or substances that are not illegal but may cause harm.
-Some drugs and substances, although not illegal, may also cause harm and are dangerous to use.
-The College may apply disciplinary procedures to students who abuse these substances.
+Use, possession, sale or distribution of any illegal drug or controlled substance, or illegal use or distribution of a legal drug, including cannabis is a violation of college policy.
+Any student violating this policy, or the laws of the State of Washington, should be prepared to accept the consequences of their decision.
+The college reserves the right to pursue legal and/or its own disciplinary action should students violate the law or this policy.
+Whitman College may apply disciplinary procedures to students who abuse drugs or substances that are not illegal but may cause harm if misused.
+The college may apply disciplinary action to students who abuse these substances.